What does inflammation have to do with cancer?

 Eat more fermented foods

-Fermented foods such as yogurt, sauerkraut and miso contain probiotics that help reduce inflammation.
+Fermented foods, also known as probiotics, can help reduce inflammation.
 To get the most health perks, eat at least one small serving of a fermented food each day.

-- Choose low-fat, plain organic yogurt and kefir.
+- Choose low-fat, plain organic yogurt or kefir.

 - Try fermented vegetables, such as sauerkraut and kimchi, with a sandwich or salad.